SWFSC/swfscDAS/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Changed a function name to better reflect its functionality, hence the version bump from 0.3.0 to 0.4.0
+* Changed a function name (see news), hence the version bump from 0.3.0 to 0.4.0
 * Explained 'DAS' in the DESCRIPTION text
 * Replaced \dontrun{} with \donttest{}, or unwrapped examples where appropriate
 * Ensured that all examples and vignettes use only 1 core